simrb/help-gem/README.md

 	$ simrb start

-if you need to change the port or ip for your project, just modify the option `port: 80` or `bind: 0.0.0.0` of the `scfg` file
+if you need to change the port or ip for your project, just modify the option `port: 80` or `bind: 0.0.0.0` of the `scfg.rb` file

 ## END